Bird Brain 7

 Check to see if your Macintosh computer meets the Bird Brain 7 minimum system requirements.
 To see your Mac's system version number, processor, and RAM memory, choose About This Mac from the Apple menu on your computer.

-Bird Brain 7 works with the following systems:
+Bird Brain 7 works with the following or later systems:

 We can do a custom import of your Avisys data.
 The fee is usually $20.
 If you want to send us a file with your data in it, we will take a look at it and tell you if it will work.
 No charge for looking.
 Here's how to do the proper export of your data from Avisys: